DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Mitchell, William J. *City of Bits: Space, Place and the Infobahn*, Cambridge, Massachusetts: MIT Press, 1995.

-Pisani, Francis and Dominique Piotet. *La Alquimia de las Multitudes,*
+Pisani, Francis and Dominique Piotet. *L’alchimie des multitudes*, Paris: Pearson, 2008.
-Barcelona: Paidós, 2009.

 Popper, Karl. *The Open Society and Its Enemies,* London: Routledge, 1945.